EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/15_i18n/README.md

 You should see one chunk per lazily-loaded locale (`en-*.js`, `de-*.js`) — and a warning that `fr.json` is both statically and dynamically imported.
 That one is **expected**: French ships with the bundle because it is the startup locale.

+→ **Done when** you have seen one chunk per lazily-loaded locale, and can say why the `fr.json` warning is not a bug.

 ### 6. *(Bonus)* The languages the default rule cannot express